Traditional German Porcelain Hunter pipes with wind cap lids

 These pipes were made during the Cold War in East Germany at a factory that no longer produces the pipes.
 This version has a short wooden stem (cherry or beech possibly) making the length 8 inches.
 Some Tryrolean hunter pipes are more than 3 feet long so these are much easier to handle not to mention the fact that you won’t need to hold a match between your toes in order to light it.

-Once this supply of pipe is gone, they will be gone forever, but we are looking into getting similar pipes that are a bit larger and without lids.
 The wind caps are great when smoking outdoors, such as when you are on a hunting trip, but be careful, the porcelain is just as fragile as our regular clay pipes so dropping the pipe could be disastrous.